Fish hotels: Capture-based aquaculture

 Many challenges must be faced when ensuring that optimal quality is maintained right up until the fish arrive on the dinner table.
 Scientists at Nofima have documented how the fish should be handled during capture and when being taken onboard, how they should be stored and transferred to sea cages, and what they should eat, if they are to be stored for a long period.
 Other aspects that they have investigated include slaughter, transport and storage methods, in order to determine how to obtain the best product.

 The scientists follow the fish from capture right through to the markets, at restaurants and supermarkets, in order to gain information about how fish from capture-based aquaculture are regarded by the most demanding customers.

 Technology and welfare

-Capture-based aquaculture makes special demands concerning the welfare of the animals.
-Consequently, techniques and methods that are developed must be documented in relation to how gentle they are.
+Capture-based aquaculture places special demands on the welfare of the animals.
+Nofima is working to document how gentle the various techniques and methods are.

 We carry out frequent investigations into the physiology of the fish and how well they tolerate capture, transport and storage.
 Good welfare for the fish leads to higher quality, and is therefore profitable.

 The discovery by scientists that cod could recover through resting in a cage with a flat bottom, rather than the normal conical cages, led to major advances in the storage of wild-caught cod.

 Nofima is currently working to develop new technology both onboard the vessels and on land, such as, for example, the vacuum pumping of fish from the trawl and automatic bleeding and slaughter lines.